tektechnologies/Instructor-Prep/201/class_4.md

 ## 6:00
 - Announcements.
-Fresca Shortage: Fresca has turned out to be very popular, and we went through it much faster than expected.
-Donna has ordered more but it’s currently on back order.
-As soon as it’s available, we’ll get more!
+Whiskey Friday is at Coucho's

-- statement vs expression, the expression does a computation, but nothing is done with it, with a statement we group expressions as a way to express our conditions to do something with the computations. so x *= 5 is explicity implying the assignment of the variable value to x.
+- statement vs expression, the expression does a computation, but nothing is done with it, with a statement we group expressions as a way to express our conditions to do something with the computations.
+- so x *= 5 is explicity implying the assignment of the variable value to x.

 - Arrays are a ref datatype to hold other data.
-They are not primitive,
+They are not primitive

-Variables allow us to give things in our code human readable values that we can use throughout our code.
+- Variables allow us to give things in our code human readable values that we can use throughout our code.

 - Attributes happen in html,